AutoFixture/AutoFixture/README.md

 You can use these packages to early access and test the next major version of the AutoFixture.</br>
 Make sure to enable the preview packages in your IDE in order to see the latest version.

-> __NOTE:__ This feed exists for the _preview purpose_ only, so use it with caution:
+> __NOTE:__ This preview versions exists for the _preview purpose_ only, so use them with caution:
 >
->* new versions of packages might contain breaking changes and API could change drastically from package to package.
+>* New versions of packages might contain breaking changes and API could change drastically from package to package.
 By other words, we don't follow the SemVer policy for the packages in this feed;
->* preview packages might be unlisted over time, in order to not clutter the version suggestion dialog in IDEs, but will generally remain available
+>* Preview packages might be unlisted over time, in order to not clutter the version suggestion dialog in IDEs, but will generally remain available

 ## Documentation